-We’ve had a few weeks of cold weather (well, cold to us warm blooded Sydney-siders at least) and I’ve been working with wool.
-I love sewing with wool, it is my hands down favourite how it responds so well to steam and pressing.
+We’ve had a few weeks of cold weather (well, cold to us warm-blooded Sydney-siders at least) and I’ve been working with wool.
+I love sewing with wool, it is my

 The bodice is my TNT true bodice that I nearly always use, it’s just a standard bust and waist darted bodice.
 The sleeves are my favourite triple darted Butterick 5813 sleeve, although I should mention the sleeve cap on this sleeve is very tall and unless you want a gathered, puffy shoulder, it needs a good lowering.
 I probably took it down a good 1/2″ as well as pushed the slope of it forward for a my forward shoulder adjustment.
 I talk all about that when I made my black wool crepe dress on this post if you want more information on that.
 I squeezed this dress out of the available fabric, which dictated the sleeve length, cutting it off just before the darts to elbow length.
 I also widened the sleeve slightly for a looser fit.